arangodb-managed/terraform-provider-oasis/README.md

 ![ArangoDB Oasis](https://cloud.arangodb.com/assets/logos/arangodb-oasis-logo-whitebg-right.png)

+## Project status: Preview

-**Note that this provider is currently in preview**.
+Note that this provider is currently in preview.

-That means that its API may still change.
+**That means that its API may still change.**

 We welcome your feedback!